tofof/ckan-modlists/README.md

 ## Notes

 #### [[1]⤣](#installation) Kopernicus
-Kopernicus is only used in these modlists to add rings to Jool.
-If you are near Jool, and want to see the rings, make sure Kopernicus isn't complaining at startup (it refuses to load at all on version mismatch).
+Kopernicus is only used in these modlists to add improved textures to planets and to add rings to Jool.
+If Kopernicus is complaining at all during startup (and you have Nyancats), Kopernicus will refuse to load.
+In this case you will not have the replacement textures of any planets, nor Jool's rings.

-Otherwise, however, the warnings not to load your save can be safely ignored.
+However, the warnings not to load your save can be safely ignored since these modlists don't make any physics alterations using Kopernicus (no new planets, no changed masses or rotation speeds, etc).

 #### [[2]⤣](#installation) AnomalySurveyor
 Edit `Kerbal Space Program\GameData\ContractPacks\AnomalySurveyor\SCANsat.cfg` and replace the first line with `@CONTRACT_TYPE[AS_*]:HAS[#tag[SCANsat]]:NEEDS[SCANsat]` to eliminate the MM error and get the boosted rewards (compensating for the difficulty boost in the AnomalySurveyor contracts when ScanSat is installed).